The following glossary is a joint effort between Grant &

 - The furnishing of defense services to foreign persions whether in the US or abroad

 - The shipment or other transmission of items or defense articles outside the US

 - The ability to export or otherwise transact with certain individuals, entities and countries.

-Determines the specific budget items and expenditures included in the F&A calculation.
+- F&A base type determines which budget items are excluded from the F&A calculation.
 There are several base types: MTDC = Modified Total Direct Costs, TDC = Total Direct Costs, S&W = Salaries and Wages, and TDC less T&E = Total Direct minus Tuition & Equipment.

-F&A cost are determined by multiplying the F&A base amount by the F&A rate.
+- F&A cost are determined by multiplying the rate by the base amount.

 - Faculty Effort Certification (eFEC)Top ↑

 - Faculty Effort Certification is the (electronic) process by which faculty accurately account for and document time spend on University activities including research, instruction, administration, service and clinical activity using percentages.